 Now you can close that window, but keep the Sandbox Test Accounts page open as you’ll need to refer to those test account email addresses later.

-2. Create a Form to Test PayPal Payments
+2. Creating a Form to Test PayPal Payments

-You’ll either need to create a new form or edit an existing form with WPForms.
+After you’ve got everything set up, you’ll need to create a new form or edit an existing form.

 If you are creating a new form, you’ll need to provide your form with a title and choose a template.
-We’re using the Blank Form template here.
+We’re using the Billing / Order Form template here.

 In this example, we’ll be adding the following fields to the form: Name, Email and Single Item.

 To add a price to the item, open the form builder and click the Single Item field to open the Field Options screen.
-Enter a dollar value under Item Price.
+From there, you can enter a dollar value under Item Price.

 Under PayPal Email Address, you should then enter the test Business email listed on your PayPal Sandbox page.